UMM-CSci-4453-S19/lab-9-data-gangstaz/README.md

 **Void**
 ---
-  Voids the current transaction and removes all items from the list
+  Voids the current transaction and removes all items from the list and the table currTrans
 * **URL**

   /void